 Some 31 states, including Georgia, allow intra-campaign donations, a practice that both Democrats and Republicans avidly use in an age when state party leaders are expected to raise huge amounts of money.

 In Georgia, a contributor may give up to $2,800 to a legislative candidate per election.
 The average amount that the Burns campaign regifted to candidates since 2015 was $1,320, according to campaign finance records analyzed by The Current.

 - Who are the top political donors in Coastal Georgia?
 Click here to see.

 Burns has risen through the state Republican ranks since his election in 2004 to become one of Georgia’s most proficient politicians in raising money – and regifting it.

-The Newington native has built a reputation as a responsive public servant for his voters and a staunch conservative, positions that helped him win the vote among his legislative bloc to become House majority leader in 2015.
+The Newington native has built a reputation as a responsive public servant with staunch conservative positions.
 Colleagues praise his integrity, dedication and work ethic.

-From that time, donations to Burns’ re-election campaigns have also skyrocketed, many from lobbyists and special interests seeking a friendly ear in House leadership.
-His top donors come from the healthcare, insurance and pharmaceutical sector, which have kicked in a combined $221,600 in the last five years, according to campaign finance records.
+Since becoming majority leader, donations to Burns’ re-election campaigns have skyrocketed, many from lobbyists and special interests seeking a friendly ear in House leadership.
+His top donors are from the healthcare, insurance and pharmaceutical sector, which have kicked in a combined $221,600 in the last five years, according to campaign finance records.

 That time frame is also when Burns’ most active campaign finance regifting began.
 In races in 2016 and 2018, most of Burns’s spending favored incumbents facing opposition or challengers seeking to knock off an incumbent Democrat.